oscar0076/B2P/README.md

 <img src="images/architecture.png" alt="Demo" width="500"/>

 The training process of our model consists of two stages: pre-training and fine-tuning.
-We started from the pretrained GeoChat model and fine-tuned it on a custom dataset designed for satellite image analysis.
+We started from the pretrained GeoChat [model](https://huggingface.co/MBZUAI/geochat-7B) and fine-tuned it on a custom dataset designed for satellite image analysis.
 The goal of fine-tuning was to adapt the model for population estimation tasks, ensuring it can provide accurate results when analyzing different areas.
 In addition, we prepared the model to handle related tasks such as:
   *Building counting from satellite images
   *Image classification based on population count
 This fine-tuning process allows the model to better specialize in population-related applications while leveraging the strong multimodal foundation provided by GeoChat.
+You can find our model in the following link: [B2P Model](https://huggingface.co/datasets/crns25/B2O)
+## Evaluation